-The Oracle E-Business adapter exposes an inbound operation, Notification, to support database change notification.
-However, for the database change notification to work with Oracle E-Business adapter, you must ensure the following:
+The Oracle Database adapter exposes an inbound operation, Notification, to support database change notification.
+However, for the database change notification to work with Oracle Database adapter, you must ensure the following:

-- Connect to Oracle E-Business Suite with the underlying Oracle database version 10.2 or later.
+- Connect to the Oracle database with the underlying Oracle database version 10.2 or later.
 Oracle database versions prior to 10.2 do not support notifications.

-- Connect to Oracle E-Business Suite as a user that has the CHANGE NOTIFICATION privilege to create a notification registration.
+- Connect to Oracle database as a user that has the CHANGE NOTIFICATION privilege to create a notification registration.
 To grant the CHANGE NOTIFICATION privilege to a user, connect to the Oracle database as a user with administrative privileges, and run the following command at the SQL prompt:

 grant change notification to <user name>

-A typical database change notification using the Oracle E-Business adapter involves the following:
+A typical database change notification using the Oracle Database adapter involves the following: